Othernet-Project/librarian/docs/source/index.rst

 application.

-If you are a programmer eager to modify Librarian or contribute to the project, please skip ahead to :doc:`development`.
+If you are a programmer eager to modify Librarian or contribute to the project, please skip ahead to :doc:`developers/index`.

 .. note::
     This documentation is work in progress and there are many missing chapters.